tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 mappings of domains.
 These MAY be performed in an oblivious fashion, but MAY also be queried directly on the DoH server (since the information is not user-specific, but in response to generic server-driven content).
-Servers can choose to pre-emptively transfer the relevant SVCB records if the PvD information retrieval is done with an HTTP version that supports PUSH semantics.
+Servers can choose to preemptively transfer the relevant SVCB records if the PvD information retrieval is done with an HTTP version that supports PUSH semantics.
 This allows the server to avoid a round trip in zone validation even before the client has started requested SVCB records.
 Once the client requests an SVCB record for one of the names included in the "dnsZones"